-Together with our Scania, MAN, Volkswagen Caminhões e Ônibus (VWCO), Navistar, and RIO brands, we are working hard to make the entire transportation industry more sustainable.
+Together with our Scania, MAN, Navistar, and Volkswagen Truck & Bus (VWTB) brands, we are working hard to make the entire transportation industry more sustainable.
 To achieve this goal, we are continuously developing our value chain further — in economic, but also ecological and social terms.
 As part of this process, we aim to generate the maximum benefit for our customers and society at large over the entire life cycle of our products.

 For TRATON, corporate responsibility means undertaking considerable transformative endeavors across the three focus areas to achieve the SDGs.